 The first thing I had to do was quit my sugar addiction.
 Next to go were products made of refined flour — pasta and bread.

 For a while, I thought that eating Chinese food was the solution because if it’s Chinese it should be healthy, right?
 Not.
-Like every cuisine, Chinese cooking has tasty dishes that are just plain toxic.
-The thing I’ve had to learn is to choose energetically nourishing ingredients and food prep methods.
+Chinese cooking features its share of deliciously fried, fatty and flour-based dishes that are just plain toxic.

-If you think I look good at age 54, sticking to the stuff on this list has been my secret!
-Unfortunately, it takes tremendous discipline to do this diet.
-But it works.
+If you think I look good at age 54, it’s because I’ve been sticking to Jeffrey’s food list.
 Even when I cheat (like, all the time), the general principles give me a structure to live by.
-Going with Jeffrey has put me way ahead of current trends.

 Of course, I still love me some cakes, cookies and potato chips.
 But sparingly.
 Hey, even Jeffrey lets loose on occasion.
 Once, we went out for lunch and I watched, mesmerized, as he nibbled on french fries. ;-)

 Jeffrey food philosophy is simple: Nourish the body’s blood by eating close to nature.

 Over the years, I’ve given up: